grscheller/neovim-notes/notes/04-AdvTradViCommands.md

 partner.
 Plugsins like Syntastic can change the meaning of what is a matching symbol for different file types.

-When scrolloff is set in .vimrc, some of these commands get modified,
+If scrolloff is set in init.vim, some of these commands get modified,

 ```
     set scrolloff=3